nahugere/ARSketch/README.md

 ## How it works
 ![App Demo](demo.gif)

-The app makes a request to the server which respondes with an array of sketches with their phases.
-The app lists these sketches and listen for a tap event by the user.
+The app makes a request to the server which responds with an array of sketches with their phases.
+The app lists these sketches and listens for a tap event by the user.
 When tapped, a new page is opened with an array of phases corresponding to the selected sketch.
-The app takes a quick scan of the table, then after pressing start it uses AR technology to overlay the step-by-step phase of the sketch on the scanned surface.
+The app takes a quick scan of the table, then after pressing start, it uses AR technology to overlay the step-by-step phase of the sketch on the scanned surface.

 ## Demo Instructions